- Section I: The ring

 ARTICLE I -TITLES, IN GENERAL

-A. Each of the weight divisions authorised by the WKN – World Council shall have the following title positions
+A. Each of the weight divisions authorised by the WKN World Office shall have the following title positions in all disciplines

 (2) One intercontinental champion;